 Even though wireless instrumentation is not new to manufacturing, critical requirements in terms of power, ease of integration, and range limit the viable options.
 For instance, industrial monitoring apps can require thousands of sensors to transmit millions of messages per day.

-Main benefits of deploying IoT for quality control managers
+The main benefits of deploying IoT for quality control managers

 1. Detecting anomalies in the workflows